Chowdhury-DSP/chowdsp_utils/README.md

 ## License

-`chowdsp_utils` is open source, and is licensed under the BSD 3-clause license.
+`chowdsp_utils` is open source, and is licensed under the GPLv3.
 Enjoy!